gerred/armada/README.md

 ```

 Steps performed by this task:
  1. Pull the version of the image you wish to deploy.
 If `--no-pull` is specified this will not occur.
-(This is the only step that occurs in parallel)
  1. Stop all running container(s) with the name you are wishing to use.
  1. Start the new container(s)
  1. Wait for the container(s) to come up